Planning to move with your kids in the near future?

 When moving houses: parents reactions to children's feelings

-Reaction to the feelings expressed by children moving houses is another important topic have in mind: by not putting much energy or thought in the process and dismissing any show of feelings from the kid as immature or temporary, the parents can risk pushing those feelings down into the kid, with consequences later after the move in hard time to adapt, lack of proper sleep, agitated child or more prone to mischiefs.
-Another possible consequence for kids can be that they feel it is somehow their fault and they blame themselves for the feelings of sadness and regret.
+Reaction to the feelings expressed by children moving homes is another important topic have in mind: by not putting much energy or thought in the process and dismissing any show of feelings from the child as immature or temporary, the parents can risk pushing those feelings down into the child, with consequences later after the move in hard time to adapt, lack of proper sleep, agitated child or more prone to mischiefs.
+Another possible consequence for kids can be that they feel it is somehow their fault and blame themselves for the feelings of sadness and regret.

 Housewarming gift for family: they just moved in with their kids